-Please read Browser detection using the user agent and why serving different Web pages or services to different browsers is usually a bad idea.
+Warning: Please read Browser detection using the user agent for why serving different Web pages or services to different browsers is usually a bad idea.

 |Header type||Request header|

 A product identifier — its name or development codename.